 Like chemical peeling, microdermabrasion is backed up by a reasonable amount of scientific data as a melasma treatment.
 In a study from 2016, people with melasma showed a “mild to moderate” improvement in skin discoloration after microdermabrasion treatment.

 In short, cosmetic treatments like chemical peeling and microdermabrasion work, usually with lasting results.
-However, the cost of these treatments means they’re best used only if topical melasma treatments like hydroquinone and tretinoin aren’t fully effective.
+However, they are not used as first line treatments.

 Dealing with skin discoloration caused by melasma can be a stressful experience.
-Luckily, it’s not something you’ll have to face forever.
-From topical medications to cosmetic procedures, a variety of treatment options can improve and eliminate the effects of melasma on your skin.
+From topical medications to cosmetic procedures, a variety of treatment options can improve or eliminate the effects of melasma on your skin.

 Whether you’re dealing with mild melasma or severe skin discoloration, it’s important to stay focused on the long term.
 With consistent, regular treatment, most people with melasma are able to achieve big improvements in their skin coloration and appearance.